Chamodi1111/Msc_Dessertation_Chm/README.md

 ## 📃 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [LICENSE_DATA.txt](LICENSE_DATA.txt).
 Data is sourced from the Dubai Pulse Open Data initiative.